 Earn 10 hours CPD for each completed course

 This advanced hair colouring course covers a variety of ice-cream inspired shades producing soft, feminine and on-trend colours for female clients of all ages.
 Over the five lessons of the course, some of the best colourists working today will provide you with expert guidance on colour placement and tint selection to give you the ability to recreate the looks in your salon.
 The course begins with a tutorial from Creative Colour Director for La Biosthetique Andrea Bennett from Austria, then moves to Aveda’s Artistic Director and educator in London, Paris-born Bruno Elorrioroz’s beautiful melted balayage.
 Lesson three introduces two-time winner of the Colourist of the Year at the Shwarzkopf Hairdressing Awards in Germany, Andreas Kurkowitz.
 British colouring legend Tracy Hayes, Global Head of Technical Training for Fudge Professional presents lesson four, before one of London’s most in-demand colourists, Bee Dixon concludes the course in lesson five.
-On completion you can download, print and share an exclusive City & Guilds CPD Certificate of Recognition.
+On completion you can download, print and share a CPD Certificate of Recognition endorsed by VTCT and ITEC.

 In lesson 1, Creative Colour Director for La Biosthetique Andrea Bennett demonstrates an intricately placed fusion of interlocking multi-coloured pastel shades of strawberry cream, peach apricot and lavender, balanced against a pastel beige base, applied with curved sections to emphasis the versatility of the haircut.